FNNDSC/ChRIS_ultron_backEnd/_sources/authentication.txt

 REST API Authentication
 =======================

 The API documented here uses token-based authentication over SSL (https://).

 In order to receive an access token a POST request like the following must be made:

 .. http:post:: /api/v1/auth-token/

-   Gets the acces token for the user especified in the request content body.
+   :synopsis: Gets the acces token for the user especified in the request content body.

    **Example request**: